GoogleCloudPlatform/cloud-code-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Environment**:
-*(Hint: "Report Kubernetes Extension Issue on Github" command will fill these out for you.)*
+*(Hint: "Report Extension Issue on Github" command will fill these out for you.)*
 Extension version:
 VSCode version:
 OS: